OXERVATE® is a recombinant human nerve growth factor indicated for the treatment of neurotrophic keratitis (NK).

 *

-Complete corneal healing was defined as the absence of staining in the lesion area and no persistent staining in the rest of the cornea after 8 weeks of treatment and as <0.5-mm lesion staining at 48-week follow-up.1-3
+In clinical trials complete corneal healing was defined as absence of staining of the corneal lesion and no persistent staining in the rest of the cornea at 8 weeks of treatment.1

 Other adverse reactions occurring in 1% to 10% of OXERVATE patients included corneal deposits, foreign body sensation, ocular hyperemia, ocular inflammation, photophobia, tearing, and headache.1